wowsiddanth/tp/docs/UserGuide.md

 ### Blacklisting students: `blacklist`

-Blacklists students from the given event by student ID.
-Blacklisted student IDs will not be allowed to enroll into the event.
+Blacklists students from the given event by Student ID.
+Blacklisted Student IDs will not be allowed to enroll into the event.

 Command: `blacklist id/STUDENT_ID ev/EVENT_NAME`